JoeyStanley/jekyll-for-designers/resources.md

 * [Bodo Winter's](http://www.bodowinter.com/index.html) [mixed-effects modeling tutorials](http://www.bodowinter.com/tutorials.html) are the best resource I've found on using linear mixed-effects models in linguistics research.

 * *[Generalised Additive Mixed Models for Dynamic Analysis in Linguistics: A Practical Introduction](https://arxiv.org/pdf/1703.05339.pdf)* by Márton Sóskuthy is the best resource I've found on using generalized additive mixed-effects models in linguistics research.

+* Santiago Barreda's [Bayesian multilevel models for repeated-measures data: A conceptual and practical introduction in R](https://santiagobarreda.github.io/stats-class/index.html) is an entire course on Bayesian stats geared towards linguists.

+* Morgan Sonderegger's book [*Regression modeling for linguistic data*](https://osf.io/pnumg/) is a working draft of intermediate book on statistical analysis for language scientists.

+* Have you used Varbrul or at least read a paper that has?
+You'll know that there's some terminology that is unique to that method.
+Josef Fruehwald's [video](https://www.youtube.com/watch?v=GTRLk2qKPy8) helps translate Varbrul to more contemporary terms.

 ### Miscelleny